island-lang/island-lang.github.io/README.md

 ## Context embedding

-At the end of the last section we've mentioned the notion of describing speed in a unit other than the default (say, in miles per hour instead of meters per second).
+At the end of the previous section we've mentioned the notion of describing speed in a unit other than the default (say, in miles per hour instead of meters per second).

 If we wanted to include additional measurement units, we could add more properties and mapping rules to `BasicKinematics`, but that wouldn't be a good style.
 Instead, it would be better to define a new context dedicated only for speed units, for example: